ppy/osu-wiki/wiki/Beatmapping/Sampleset/en.md

 - Soft
 - Drum

-Of these types there are **three** different hitsound additions.
-These are played over the default *normal* hitsound:
+Of these types, there are **three** different hitsound additions that are played over the default *normal* hitsound:

 - whistle
 - finish